nextstrain/nextclade/packages/cli/README.md

 git clone https://github.com/nextstrain/nextclade
 cd nextclade/packages/web
 cp .env.example .env
-yarn dev
+yarn cli:dev

 ```

-This will start webpack in watch mode and all changes will trigger partial rebuilds.
-The build result will appear `nextclade/packages/cli/dist/nextclade.js` and can be run similarly to the production version.
+This will start webpack in watch mode and all changes will trigger partial rebuilds, which is convenient for continuous development.
+The build results will appear in `nextclade/packages/cli/dist/` and can be run similarly to the production version (see above).

 ## License